Jane Wrightson: Later career

+In February 2020, Wrightson took up the role of Retirement Commissioner for a three-year term, and was appointed to a second term in 2022.
+In September 2025, she announced that she would not seek a further term in the role when her appointment expires in 2026.

+In 2023, Wrightson was appointed to a three-year term on the board of Radio New Zealand.
 Wrightson is also a chartered member of the New Zealand Institute of Directors, and a trustee of the Digital Media Trust that set up NZ screen history and culture site NZ On Screen.

 Other activities

 Wrightson retired from the Board of Netball New Zealand in 2007 after an eight-year stint, and served on the Swimming NZ Board for five years until 2012.
 She was also a film reviewer for the Evening Post newspaper in Wellington from 1994.